AlmasB/FXGL/README.md

 ### Why FXGL?

-* No installation or setup required
+* No installation or setup is required
 * "Out of the box": Java 8-17, Win/Mac/Linux/Android 8+/iOS 11.0+/Web
 * Simple and clean API, higher level than other engines
 * Superset of JavaFX: no need to learn new UI API
 * Real-world game development techniques: Entity-Component, interpolated animations, particles, and [many more](https://github.com/AlmasB/FXGL/wiki/Core-Features)
-* Games are easily packaged into a single executable .jar or native images
+* Games are easily packaged into a single executable .jar, or native images

 ### Good for: